adamk72/consulting_website/src/pages/resume.md

 Feb 1997 - Feb 2003 @ _San Diego, CA_

-- Developed a robust product life cycle system that decreased customer care calls, reduced manufacturing and repair waste, and improved the quality of future products.
+- Prompted by a single support call, started a cascade of project and program improvements encompassing sales, manufacturing, software, hardware, design, testing, repair, and user experience to revamp and improve the product lifecycle to the point where the company was attractive enough to be purchased by Kyocera Wireless.
-- Lead C UI developer for Qualcomm's original smartphone lineup on PalmOS.
+- Also, was the lead C UI developer for the original smartphone lineup on PalmOS, working to create a pixel-consistent and user-friendly experience.
-- Provided technical support for the Eudora email client and server applications.
+- Learned way too much about email and support call centers while providing technical support for the Eudora email client and server applications.

 ### CTS Network Services ~ Customer Support Supervisor
 #### Internet Service Provider

 Mar 1996 - Feb 1997 @ _San Diego, CA_

-- Managed the technical support team and engaged with the network team to solve outages.
+- Managed the technical support team and engaged with the network team to solve outages and calm down customers when those outages were self-inflicted _(there's a lesson here!)_.
 - Created training courses for new customer support employees.

+---

+## Software Developer Proficiencies

+### Present

+- **Frontend**: TypeScript plus React, Vue, and Next.js, using Tailwind and Sass for CSS.
+- **Backend**: Node.js (with Express), PostgreSQL (with TypeORM), StrapiCMS, and Rust with working knowledge of AWS (mainly S3) and GCP (Cloud Storage, Google App Engine, and Google SQL).
+- **Supplementary**: VBA, Google App Scripts, git.
+- **Dabbled**: Go, Rust, GitHub Actions.
+### Past
+- C, C++, Objective-C, C#, Java, PHP,  MySQL, Joomla.

 ---